Best No Subscription Home Security Systems in 2025

 Info current as of post date.
 Offers and availability may vary by location and are subject to change.

-Abode always makes the cut when we compare security systems—its smart home prowess and flexible monitoring options are hard to ignore.
-It’s the only security system with Apple HomeKit, Zigbee, Z-Wave, Amazon Alexa, and Google Assistant.
-Those first two are important because other security systems don't have them.
+Abode always stands out when we compare security systems—its smart home prowess and flexible monitoring options are hard to ignore.
+It was the first security system that was compatible with Apple HomeKit, Zigbee, Z-Wave, Amazon Alexa, and Google Assistant.
+Those first two are important because most other security systems don't have them.

 pro